 from an Alternative Certification program in another state,

 assistance and scholarhips to armed forces members wishing

 Troops to Teachers started in 1994, and is intended to assist qualified military personnel make the transition from the armed services to service in the classrooms.
 The program helps connect individuals with information, institutions and the people that can help participants in meeting existing state certification requirements.
 Assistance in finding a teaching position is also provided.

-» Stipends (up to $5,000) are available to help defray the costs of certification.
+» Stipends (up to $5,000) have previously been available to help defray the costs of certification.